PhillyDistrictAttorneysOffice/jnet/README.md

 There are mutiple ways to provide configuration options:

 **Option A**: If all of your scripts will be by a single use and from a single location, you can take advantage of the **search path** features for your certificates and a `settings.json` file, which reduces the parameters to remember when creating new client objects.
+You can also use different `settings.json` configurations by creating files for different users or storing them in different runtime directories.

 **Option B**: If you (or your team) is writing several scripts that will reside in different locations, it may make sense to have a central location for your certificates and configuration json file and specify the location of the shared configuration file in each script.